(reading time: 1 hour, 30 minutes)

 “We will be adopting you,” the invader told his cowering victims.
 “You are now children of the Spotless.
 Your new home will be Glorsy; don’t worry, the ride is not far.
 You do not need to cling to each other anymore.
 You can cling to your god.
 Here he is.”
 He held out his hand toward the traitorous woman as she continued trying to press copies of the Papers into shaking hands.
 Many of them did not understand Wide, but they knew those texts and the ancient stone scribblings they were based on.
 There were no takers.

 “One shalt not clean another’s business, because one’s hand cannot reach another’s heart,” Clix quoted.
 He stepped forward.
 Two women tried to pull him back but he shrugged them off.
-He knew a fair amount of Wide thanks to his preparations for Harvest Handel.
-He knew a few quotations from the Toil Papers.
+He knew a fair amount of Wide thanks to his preparations for Harvest Handel, along with a few quotations from the Toil Papers.
 The one he provided was from the Square of Underpass.
 He thought there was only one way to interpret it: you had to truly know someone, connect with them, to have a say in their lives.
 He wasn’t used to the arguments of many-ply, the idea that there were different layers and interpretations to every sentence of the Papers.

 “I could lecture you on all the assumptions you just made,” the invader countered, “but you won’t be joining us.
 You’ll have to come to the Spotless on your own.”
 He snapped his fingers again and pointed at Clix.
 “Toss him out.”